I’ve been pondering whether it is possible to reconcile a number of notions within the same economic story about long-run growth and accumulation:

 Consider, again, one of the expressions for the rate of profit:

 First, whenever there is excess capacity, which is the normal situation under capitalism, a change in fiscal policy designed to lift private-sector employment will boost v relative to c, and so reduce c/v.
 This will occur because, although the cost of raw materials (a component of c) will rise more or less in proportion to v and s, the amount of fixed capital tied up in production will be unaffected.
 That is, a more intensive utilization of capacity can occur without a proportionate rise in capital costs.
 For a given rate of surplus value, s/v, the reduction in c/v will imply a higher rate of profit.
+This policy reaches its limit at full capacity utilization.

 The classic struggle over the length of the working day is also relevant here in that the attempt by capitalists and the capitalist state to extend working hours can be viewed as an effort to increase v (and of course s) relative to c whenever there is excess capacity.